 In August of 2005 after Hurricane Katrina ravaged New Orleans, we found and called their old phone number, hoping it still worked.
 We were relieved to know they had fled the storm and only had some damage to their garage.
 It was so good to talk with them again.

 On their visit with their daughter and her family I enjoyed a visit with BK and PK.
-Imagine my surprise when BK and PK told me told me they were moving to the same town as my brother!
+I was so excited when BK and PK told me they were moving to the same town as my brother!
 At last I would be able to see them more often.

 BK and PK moved to SC over two years ago.
 When I visited my brother and his family, I was able to share a wonderful afternoon, catching up with these dear friends.